InfernoTsugikuni/LuaDiscordWebhooks/README.md

 LuaSocket - https://github.com/lunarmodules/luasocket
 CJSON - https://github.com/mpx/lua-cjson

+Read the code for more detailed usage.
+I have left some comments in it.

 The software was made on Ubuntu x64.
 I am not sure about Windows support.

 # RUNNING THE SOFTWARE